main content, site navigation, search

 Collect and understand content

-Content-out approach requires from designer to first obtain some texts, pictures, video or audio also known as content type.
-Since I want to keep it simple, I’ll stick to text as a primary content type in this article.
+First and foremost, content-out approach obviously requires obtaining content: texts, pictures, video or audio also known as different content types.
+Since I want to keep it simple, I’ll stick to the text as a primary content type in this article.

 After collecting all your content, the obvious next step is to actually read it and understand it.
 The more you learn about what you are trying to give a meaningful form to, the better the result.
-If you can’t understand the content you are working with — the design will be too generic.
-That’s simply because you can’t typographically pronounce particular ideas and images if you don’t get them.
+If you can’t understand the content you are suppose to design — the result will be too generic.
+That’s simply because you can’t typographically pronounce particular ideas and images if you don’t get them in the first place.

-Once you get to know the content you are designing, you can better determine the context — time, place, concurrent activities, people and devices.
+Once you get to know the content you are shaping, you can better determine varieties of the context — time, places, concurrent activities, audience and devices.

 Letters

-After you selected the typeface (even if you’re still not quite okay with it), deal with font-size and micro white space, i.e. leading and margins.
-Up to this point you’re designing for the full range, so it is very important to have these common design elements covered.
+After you have selected the typeface (even if you’re still not quite okay with it), deal with font-size and the white space for the paragraph.
+Up to this point, you’re designing for the full range of devices, so it is very important to have the basic elements covered.

 Basic layout

-Responsive design methodology (which I’m sure you have heard of by now) introduced breakpoints — resolution increments based on the most popular screen resolutions.
+Responsive design methodology — which I’m sure you have heard of by now — introduced breakpoints, i.e. resolution increments based on the most popular screen resolutions.
 Breakpoints are fundamental to creating master layouts.

-The easiest approach to build responsive layouts is to first design a common denominator content unit, for instance a paragraph, a list, a table or an image.
-Whichever you chose, be sure it covers the most important content on a page.
-If you are confident enough, add a headline to that list and design the whole group.
+The easiest approach to build responsive layouts is to first design a common denominator content units, for instance a paragraph, a list, a table, an image.
+Whichever element you chose to design first, be sure it covers the majority of content on a page.
+If you are confident enough, add a headline to the mix and design the whole group at once.

 If you’re targeting the 320 pixels as the lowest value (Apple iPhone portrait orientation), your content unit should be then designed to fit such a tiny space.
-White space around the text column serves two purposes.
-The first role is pure typographical — to provide a rest-place for readers’ eyes and the fingers that are holding a device.
-Secondly, it helps you establish the gutter — an empty space that shapes columns — which you’d use later on with wider layouts.
+The white space around a column of text serves two purposes.
+The first role is pure typographical — to provide a rest-place for the reader’s eyes and the fingers that are holding the device.
+Secondly, it helps you establish the gutter — an empty space that shapes a column — which you’d use later when designing wider layouts.

 Grouping content